brysalazar12/jqform/README.md

 ### 2. invalidCallback

-this function with argument errorMessages will be trigger when the form is submitted and if values did not passed the validation.
+This function with argument errorMessages will be trigger when the form is submitted and if values did not passed the validation.

 **errorMessages:** list of error messages